 Scope Victoria is a community organisation that has been working to improve the lives of those living with disability since the 1940s.
 Their mission is to enable each person to live as an ‘empowered and equal citizen’.
 One of the largest disability support service providers in Australia, Scope also undertakes research into the development of policy that is consultative, flexible and effective.

 In 2014 the University signed a memorandum of understanding with Scope Victoria, formalising a relationship that began between Scope and the Melbourne Social Equity Institute.
-Through this partnership we will jointly develop research and teaching programs, as well as policy, that will benefit society and those experiencing disadvantage.
+Through this partnership we have jointly develop research and teaching programs, as well as policy, that will benefit society and those experiencing disadvantage.